joseph-wardle/portfolio/content/projects/bobo-pipeline/index.md

 ---
 title: "Honey Business Pipeline"
 date: 2025-06-18
-summary: "Physically modivated film grain synthesis"
-tags: ["WGPU", "Rust"]
+summary: "USD based pipeline solution for Honey Business"
+tags: ["USD", "TD", "Pipeline", "ShotGrid", "Maya", "Houdini", "Nuke", "Substance"]
 weight: 1
 ---

 This project is a custom DCC-agnostic production pipeline I helped build for the short film *Honey Business* by the BYU Center for Animation.
-It buildes upon [Scott Milner's](https://www.linkedin.com/in/sdmilner/) work for the short film's *Student Accomplice* and *Love and Gold*.
+It buildes upon [Scott Milner's](https://www.linkedin.com/in/sdmilner/) work for the short film's [*Student Accomplice*](https://youtu.be/mM5pBgfEhP4?si=76aHx6uTfAjYnhK5) and *Love and Gold*.
 Go read Scott's [pipeline overview](https://scottdmilner.github.io/code-projects/dungeon-pipeline/) for an in depth summary of the core systems design.
-The fantastic [Dallin Clark](https://www.linkedin.com/in/dallin-clark1/) contributed heavily to the pipeline as well.
-I was brought in to work on the last half of production.
+Development of *Honey Business* began in October 2024.
+The fantastic [Dallin Clark](https://www.linkedin.com/in/dallin-clark1/) was solely responsible for maintaining the pipeline until I was brought in September of 2025.
+You can read about his contributions to this project on his [portfolio](https://dallinclark.com/).

-The pipeline is affectionately known as "Bobo" within the studio.
-It is a full production framework built around **USD** and **ShotGrid**, designed to streamline asset management, publishing, and scene assembly.
+The pipeline is a full production framework built around **USD** and **ShotGrid**, designed to streamline asset management, publishing, and scene assembly.
 It's purpose is to standardize workflows across **Maya**, **Houdini**, **Nuke**, and **Substance Painter/Designer**, enabling artists to focus on creativity while ensuring consistency and efficiency throughout the production pipeline.

 This is a summary of the systems and tools I helped build and improve!

-TEMPT SUMMARY OF THE PROJECT
+### Unified publication

+The core of the pipeline revolves around Houdini, as its first class support for USD is powerful, flexible, and approacable.
+Many of the USD layers are exported from Houdini.
+However, this required assets from Maya to be published twice, once from Maya and once from Houdini.
+No longer!
+I refactored the Maya publishing framework to construct the expected Houdini asset structure directly from Maya.
+Now, when an asset is published from Maya, it generates the necessary USD files and directory structure that Houdini expects.
+This eliminates the need for a second publish step in Houdini, streamlining the workflow and reducing potential errors or inconsistencies between the two DCCs.

+### Multiple Environment Support

+However, *Honey Business* takes place in a single, massive outdoor environment.
+This environment does have distinct areas, however.
+To make iteration and responsibility more clear across production, we split this environment into multiple pieces that can be worked on independantly.
+However, our existing pipeline assumed a single environment per shot.
+I extended the pipeline to support multiple environments per shot.
+This involved updating the shot file manager to recognize and load multiple environment assets, as well as modifying the publishing tools to handle environment-specific data correctly.
+Now, artists can work on different parts of the environment without interfering with each other, while still maintaining a cohesive overall scene.

 **Workflow & Architecture**
 - Launchers hand off to the CLI entry point, dynamically loading the requested DCC implementation via `find_implementation` and passing along CLI logging controls.